goldie-lin/dotfiles/README.md

 My preferred URxvt (rxvt-unicode) settings, included font, font-size, color definitions, url launcher, selection autotransforms.
 With regard to the font, I preferred the bitmap fonts, like the Terminus.
-Additionally, I had mixed the CJK and the english fonts, e.g. Terminus + AR PL UMing (文鼎明體).
+Additionally, I had mixed the CJK and the english fonts, e.g., Terminus + AR PL UMing (文鼎明體).
+See the file content for more details.

 Install URxvt: